-Photoluminescence occurs when electrons relax from photoexcited states radiatively.
-Emissions resulting from singlet-singlet transitions are known as fluorescence.
-However, there are a number of ways in which electrons in these excited states can relax non-radiatively.
+Photoluminescence occurs when electrons radiatively relax from their photoexcited states.
+Emissions resulting from singlet-singlet transitions are known as fluorescence, however, there are a number of ways in which electrons in these excited states can relax non-radiatively.
 These are known collectively as fluorescence quenching.

 There are a number of different mechanisms through which quenching can occur.
-The main different types of fluorescence quenching are vibrational relaxation and internal conversion, intersystem crossing (ISC), Förster resonance energy transfer (FERT), Dexter electron transfer, and radiative energy transfer.
+The main different types of fluorescence quenching are vibrational relaxation, internal conversion, intersystem crossing (ISC), Förster resonance energy transfer (FRET), Dexter electron transfer, and radiative energy transfer.

 Vibrational Relaxation and Internal Conversion

-When an electron is promoted to a higher vibrational state (v1, v2, v3, …) through the absorption of a photon, often the first relaxation process that occurs is vibrational relaxation (10-14 - 10-10 s).
-In this case, the electron will relax to the v0 vibrational energy level of the same electronic state and the excess vibrational energy is lost as kinetic energy to other vibrational modes, either of the same molecule or of a different molecule.
+When, through the absorption of a photon, an electron is promoted to a higher vibrational state (v1, v2, v3, …), often the first relaxation process that occurs is vibrational relaxation (10-14 - 10-10 s).
+In this case, the electron will relax to the v0 vibrational energy level of the same electronic state, and the excess vibrational energy will be lost to other vibrational modes as kinetic energy.
+This occurs with either the same molecule or different molecule.

 If there is sufficient overlap between vibrational modes of different electronic levels, it is possible for the electron to make this transition in a process known as internal conversion.
 Internal conversion is, however, very unlikely to facilitate a full relaxation to the ground state due to the large energy gap between the S1 and S0 levels.

-Intersystem crossing (ISC) is a radiationless process through which an electron moves between two levels of the same energy but a different multiplicity.
-For example, between an excited singlet state (S=0, multiplicity = 1) and an excited triplet state (S=1, multiplicity = 3).
-In this case, the electron essentially flips its spin.
-This is more likely to happen if the vibrational levels of the two states overlap, meaning no or very little energy is lost or gained in the transition.
+Intersystem crossing (ISC) is a radiationless process through which an electron moves between two levels of the same energy but at a different multiplicity.
+For example, this can occur between an excited singlet state (S=0, multiplicity = 1) and an excited triplet state (S=1, multiplicity = 3).
+In this case, the electron will essentially flip its spin.
+This is more likely to happen if the vibrational levels of the two states overlap, meaning no or very little energy will be lost or gained in the transition.

 In the case of ISC from an excited singlet to an excited triplet state, the electron can then relax radiatively to the singlet ground state through phosphorescence.
 Molecular oxygen, due to its unusual triplet ground state, is capable of enhancing the rate of ISC, resulting in fluorescence quenching.